FRC-1721/1721-RapidReact/docs/developing/developing.rst

 While most git commands are in git documentation (https://git-scm.com/doc), here are a few basic commands you should know.

-Git clone (https), git add -A, git status, git commit -m "message", git push, git pull, git checkout (hash), git stash.
+#.
+Git clone (https)
+#. git add -A, git status
+#. git commit -m "message"
+#. git push
+#. git pull
+#. git checkout (hash)
+#. git stash

+.. this is need to make to seprate lists ..

+#.
 Git clone (https) clones a repository for you to use yourself, the https you can find by going to a github repository and clicking

-code the first option should be https.
+#. code the first option should be https.
 Copy that and then run the command.
+#.
 Git add -A adds all changes to the version you would commit.
+#.
 Git status tells you what files are changed and not yet added with git add

-git commit -m "message" puts all changes added into a commit with a message that you made.
+#. git commit -m "message" puts all changes added into a commit with a message that you made.

-git push makes all commits a new version, git push -m "message" adds a message that you made.
+#. git push makes all commits a new version, git push -m "message" adds a message that you made.

-git pull changes your code to be with the most recent version.
+#. git pull changes your code to be with the most recent version.

-git checkout lets you change branches.
+#. git checkout lets you change branches.
+#. git stash commands

+   #. git stash, stashes changes that you have made
-git stash lets you stash current changes within the git add -A
+   #. git stash apply, applys your stashed changes

-Some other useful stash commands are git stash apply, applying your stashed changes, git stash drop clears the current stash.
+   #. git stash drop clears the current stash

 Examples for each in order are: